dijasila/GPAW/doc/documentation/parallel_runs/parallel_runs.rst

   to ``True``.
 Elpa will be used to diagonalize the Hamiltonian.
 The Elpa distribution relies on BLACS and ScaLAPACK, and hence can only be used alongside ``sl_auto``, ``sl_default``, or a similar keyword.
+  Enabling Elpa is highly recommended as it significantly speeds up the diagonalization step.
+See also :ref:`lcao`.

 * ``elpasolver`` indicates which solver to use with Elpa.
 By default it uses the two-stage solver, ``'2stage'``.
 The other allowed value